dminor/plover/readme.md

 [Walden](https://github.com/dminor/walden), a Smalltalk/Self dialect,
 added a virtual machine and mutable state.

-I initially wrote Tern to use parser combinators rather than a using a separate lexer and recursive descent parser like in Scoundrel and Walden.
+I initially wrote Plover to use parser combinators rather than a using a separate lexer and recursive descent parser like in Scoundrel and Walden.
 I probably should have learned to use an existing parser combinator library before trying to make my own, the implementation ended up a bit messy.
 I ended up replacing this with a [Pest](https://pest.rs/) based parser, which was much nicer.

 The language is purely functional.
-Tern uses Hindley-Milner style type inference.
+Plover uses Hindley-Milner style type inference.
 This was an evolution.
 The first implementation did limited, hard coded type inference based upon operator types, which worked while the language remained simple.
 I then took a break, learned about